 About the course

-The aim of the taught MSc in Pharmacology course is to provide students with the necessary training and practical experience to enable them to integrate post-genomic molecular biology with biological function.
+The aim of the taught MSc in Pharmacology course is to provide students with the necessary theoretical and practical training to enable them to integrate post-genomic molecular biology with biological function.

 The course is taught over one year from October to September, comprising three 10-week terms and a fourth summer term.